sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   minute on many systems -- so allowing it to build twice is not a serious issue.)

-Some standard environment variables which you should probably **not**
+Some standard environment variables which are used by Sage:
-set:

-- :envvar:`CC` - while some programs allow you to use this to specify your C compiler, the Sage packages do **not** all recognize this.
+- :envvar:`CC` - while some programs allow you to use this to specify your C compiler, **not every Sage package recognizes this**.
-  In fact, setting this variable for building Sage is likely to cause the build process to fail.
+  If GCC is installed within Sage, :envvar:`CC` is ignored and Sage's ``gcc`` is used instead.

-- :envvar:`CXX` - similarly, this will set the C++ complier for some Sage packages, and similarly, using it is likely quite risky.
+- :envvar:`CXX` - similarly, this will set the C++ compiler for some Sage packages, and similarly, using it is likely quite risky.
+  If GCC is installed within Sage, :envvar:`CXX` is ignored and Sage's ``g++`` is used instead.

+- :envvar:`FC` - similarly, this will set the Fortran compiler.
+  This is supported by all Sage packages which have Fortran code.
+  However, for historical reasons, the value is hardcoded during the initial ``make`` and subsequent changes to ``$FC`` might be ignored (in which case, the original value will be used instead).
+  If GCC is installed within Sage, :envvar:`FC` is ignored and Sage's ``gfortran`` is used instead.

-- :envvar:`CFLAGS`, :envvar:`CXXFLAGS` - the flags for the C compiler
+- :envvar:`CFLAGS`, :envvar:`CXXFLAGS` and :envvar:`FCFLAGS` - the
-  and the C++ compiler, respectively.
-The same comments apply to
-  these: setting them may cause problems, because they are not universally respected among the Sage packages.
+  flags for the C compiler, the C++ compiler and the Fortran compiler, respectively.
+The same comments apply to these: setting them may cause problems, because they are not universally respected among the Sage packages.

+The following Fortran-related environment variables are **deprecated** since Sage 5.3 and support for these will likely be removed.
+They are still recognized, but should not be used for new setups.

+- :envvar:`SAGE_FORTRAN` - the path to the Fortran compiler.
+  Deprecated, use :envvar:`FC` instead.

+- :envvar:`SAGE_FORTRAN_LIB` - the path to the Fortran runtime library.
+  Normally, you don't need to set this.
+If you really need to, you can add the directory containing the library to :envvar:`LIBRARY_PATH` and/or :envvar:`LD_LIBRARY_PATH`.

 Sage uses the following environment variables when it runs: